kaitran225/autofishing/README.md

 # AutoFishing

-A macOS application for automatically detecting pixel changes on screen and triggering keyboard actions.
+A cross-platform application for automatically detecting pixel changes on screen and triggering keyboard actions.
 Perfect for automating fishing in games.

 ## Features